denis-collette/Narratica-MountainProject/docs/PROCESS.md

    python manage.py fix_sequence
    python manage.py runserver
    ```
+   For linux use the linuxRequirements.txt
+   If your database isn't set up yet, just intall the dependencies and go to [Run Database Migrations](#4-run-database-migrations).

 4. Install the required dependencies and run server (Next):
    Open a new bash terminal in root and launch: